Medicare Enrollment

 The Centers for Medicare and Medicaid Services (CMS) is responsible for overseeing all parts of the Medicare Part D prescription medicine program.
 It is only under the CMS’s supervision that private health insurance carriers can implement their Medicare Part D plans on a state-by-state basis across the country.

-According to our analysis of state data from CMS, there’s an average of 21 standalone Part D plans available in each state in 2024.
+According to our analysis of state data from CMS, there’s an average of 15 standalone Part D plans available nationwide in 2025, with a range of 12 to 18 depending on the state.
 This doesn’t include Medicare Advantage plans with Part D coverage included.

 A Brief History of the Medicare Part D Plan